bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/programming.md

 ### Software requisites

-1. [Install git]: this is required to clone the repository with the firmware code.
+- [Install git][Install git]: this is required to clone the repository with the firmware code.
-2. [Install PlatformIO CLI]: this is required to build and upload the firmware to the board.
+- [Install PlatformIO CLI][Install PlatformIO CLI]: this is required to build and upload the firmware to the board.

 We decided to use [PlatformIO] which is a tool that helps managing projects for embedded systems.
 It is very easy to use and also comes with a cool support for Visual Studio Code turning it into an embedded developer IDE.